ATTRACTIONS: (a few major)

 CONVENTION AND VISITOR BUREAUS:

-Other major attractions include the Jordan Valley and Dead Sea, the rose-red city of Petra and one of Jordan's major tourist attractions offering giant red mountains, vast mausoleums, the Treasury, shrines and museums.
+Other major attractions include the Jordan Valley and Dead Sea; the rose-red city of Petra, one of Jordan's major tourist attractions offering giant red mountains, vast mausoleums, the Treasury, shrines and museums.

 Other sites to see include Agaba and its sandy beaches, crusader and desert castles and a wide variety of biblical holy sites.

 - Times to Travel: With a range of geographic regions, Jordan's weather is pleasant, but diverse.